pryechwad/PaySaathi-integration-service/README.md

 Invoice  → Payment (one-to-many)
 ```

 Each model stores an `external_id` for idempotent sync and an internal `id` for relational integrity.
+The `createdAt` timestamp on Customer enables future audit and ordering capabilities.

 ---